itstheguy4873/restrap/README.md

 You can get restrap from [releases](https://github.com/itstheguy4873/restrap/releases).

-If your antivirus software flags restrap as malicious, there is no need to worry.
-It does this because it doesn't recognize it.
-If you are still concerned, the  source code is available for viewing.\
+If your antivirus software flags restrap as malicious, it doesn't mean anything.
+It does this because it doesn't recognize restrap.
 If you encounter any problems, feel free to open an [issue](https://github.com/itstheguy4873/restrap/issues).

 # Features

 * Ability to manage FastFlags
-* bulletin
+* bullet point

 # Credits